khaliszz/ProjectDAD_Library/README.md

 ## How to Run

 1. Setup Database:
-   - Use the provided SQL script to set up the database schema and initial data.
+   - Use the provided SQL script(projectdad.sql) to set up the database schema and initial data.

 2. Configure PHP Server:
-   - Ensure the PHP server has access to the database and the correct configuration in LibraryServer.php.
+   - Ensure the PHP server has access to the database and the correct configuration in (LibraryServer.php).

 3. Run Client Applications:
    - Execute the member and staff client applications on different machines or environments as needed.

-## Contributors

-- Member Client Developer: [Your Name]
-- Staff Client Developer: [Your Friend's Name]
-- PHP Server and Database Developer: [Your Other Friend's Name]

-## License

-This project is licensed under the MIT License.